 This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 (as amended by the Children and Social Work Act 2017) and related guidance.
-This includes the DfE guidance KCSiE September 2023, Working Together to Safeguard Children 2018 and departmental advice for practitioners - What to do if you are worried a child is being abused - March 2015.
+This includes the DfE guidance KCSiE September 2024, Working Together to Safeguard Children 2023 and departmental advice for practitioners - What to do if you are worried a child is being abused - March 2015.

 School staff are best placed to notice safeguarding concerns due to our close day-to-day contact with children and their families.
 "Safeguarding and promoting the welfare of children is everyone's responsibility.
+'Children' includes everyone under the age of 18.
 Everyone who comes into contact with children and their families has a role to play.
-In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
-This means that they should consider, at all times, what is in the best interests of the child" - KCSiE 2023
+In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child centred.
+This means that they should consider, at all times, what is in the best interests of the child" - KCSiE 2024

-'Working Together to Safeguard Children 2018 and KCSiE 2023' summarises safeguarding as:
+'Working Together to Safeguard Children 2023 and KCSiE 2024' summarises safeguarding as:

-- Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes - Children includes everyone under the age of 18
+- providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes